RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/components/theme.md

 export withModuleStyle(moduleStyles)(ExampleContainer)
 ```

-The use of `withModuleStyle(moduleStyles)(ExampleContainer)` means that messages context will be defined for ExampleContainer and all its children.
-Therefore, if we define the `contextTypes` in this container, it will be able accessing the messages through its context.
+The use of `withModuleStyle(moduleStyles)(ExampleContainer)` means that module theme context will be defined for ExampleContainer and all its children.
+Therefore, if we define the `contextTypes` in this container, it will be able accessing the module theme through its context.

 ### 3\.
 Add context type